KBSD-DT

 KBSD-DT (channel 6) is a television station licensed to Ensign, Kansas, United States, affiliated with CBS.
-Owned by Gray Television, the station maintains a news bureau and advertising sales office in Dodge City, and its transmitter is located east of K-23 in rural northwestern Gray County.
+Owned by Gray Media, the station maintains a news bureau and advertising sales office in Dodge City, and its transmitter is located east of K-23 in rural northwestern Gray County.

 KBSD-DT is part of the Kansas Broadcasting System (KBS), a statewide network of four full-power stations that relay programming from Wichita CBS affiliate KWCH-DT (channel 12, licensed to Hutchinson) across central and western Kansas; KBSD-DT incorporates local advertising and news inserts aimed at areas of southwestern Kansas within the Wichita–Hutchinson Plus television market, as well as portions of the Oklahoma Panhandle within the Amarillo market.
 KBSD-DT is also a sister station to Wichita-licensed CW affiliate KSCW-DT (channel 33).

 History

 The station first signed on the air on August 1, 1957, as KTVC (standing for "Television Cimarron").
 The station was owned by the Southwest Kansas Television Company, a joint venture of KGNO radio and the Dodge City Globe newspaper, and broadcast as an affiliate of ABC, receiving programs from KAKE-TV in Wichita.
 Before even going on air, the station had been the victim of a burglary in which station equipment, along with a film showing the construction of the 683 ft tower, was stolen.

 By 1958, a third Kansas station was airing ABC programming via KAKE, KAYS-TV in Hays.
 The three stations were branded together as the Golden K Network.

 In 1961, Southwest Kansas Television Company opted to switch KTVC's network affiliation from ABC to CBS (airing programming primarily from KTVH in Hutchinson), taking effect on June 4.
 In making the decision, station president Wendell Elliott cited the need for freedom in scheduling its programming, which the ABC contract did not offer.
 The next year, KAYS changed its affiliation to CBS and purchased KWHT-TV of Goodland, Kansas, changing its call letters to KLOE-TV; the four stations formed the Kansas Broadcasting System, the CBS affiliate for central and western Kansas.

 Leigh Warner bought Southwest Kansas Television Company in 1969.
 After Warner's death in 1985, his estate sold KTVC to Nuco TV, which owned the remainder of the KBS network; in approving the sale, the FCC noted that KTVC was the last television station in western Kansas not already owned by a Wichita station.